The Furnace Noises That Should not be Ignored

 - A rumbling noise indicates that the heat exchanger is either corroded or dirty.

-- Huffing and puffing noise lets you know that that the burner or gas valve is corroded or faulty.
+- Huffing and puffing noise lets you know that the burner or gas valve is corroded or faulty.

 - Scraping and grinding noises mean that the blower motor is failing.
 It could either indicate that the blower motor is past its life span and needs to be replaced.
 It could also mean that the absence of proper maintenance led to the motor’s failure to operate.